vishwaTj/CSV_upload/README.md

     controllers -->
-               this contains a file home controller
+               This contains a file home controller
                  there mainly two function
                   .home --> this function is to render th home page upon first arrival to website .fileupload -->  this function has 4 parts